nicocrm/aqueduct-sync/README.md

 The collections on this connection must implement:

- * create(record) - create a single record.
+ * create(record, metadata) - create a single record.
 Return the updated record, which will include the generated key and the rev id.
 May throw an error if the record already exists.
- * update(record) - update a single record, based on the key (specific to the collection / connection).
+ * update(record, metadata) - update a single record, based on the key (specific to the collection / connection).
 Throw an error if the record does not exist.
 Returns updated record.
     - this does not have to do any conflict resolution here, because we'll handle it from the pipe
+    - this can be a partial update, so if it is necessary for the remote API to have the full record they will need to retrieve it (e.g. as part of the `prepare` step)
- * remove(record) - remove a record, based on the key
+ * remove(record, metadata) - remove a record, based on the key
- * get(recordKeyObject) - retrieve an existing record using the given selector (an object with the id populated).
-Null if not found.
-    - the record may have additional properties populated beside the id
  * getRevId(record) - retrieve the rev id for the record, used to identify updated records
  * findUpdated(revId) - retrieve records (as a stream of objects) that have been updated since the given rev id
  * compareRevId(record1, record2) - compare the rev id between the 2 records and return a value: